Henrikarba/factory-calculator/README.md

 3. Use the Resource Tree Filter to focus on specific items

 ### Custom Factory Chains
-1. Select "Custom" game mode
+1. Select "Default" game mode
 2. Add items manually with their production requirements
 3. Build your factory network